Jingy114/Sexy-Senior-Squad/README.md

-## 2.5D Globedy Globe Sexy-Senior-Squad
+## 2.5D Globedy Globe by Sexy-Senior-Squad